miso-lims/miso-lims/docs/_posts/2016-01-12-developers-manual.md

 All [Nameable](https://github.com/TGAC/miso-lims/blob/develop/core/src/main/java/uk/ac/bbsrc/tgac/miso/core/data/Nameable.java) entities
 in MISO should conform to a Naming Scheme.
 This ensures consistency of human-readable names across entity space, and allows centralised validation with no requirement of extra code (backend or frontend) on an external developer's part.
+The alias attribute on Sample and
-Sample and Library has an alias attribute which are also handled by naming scheme.
+Library can also be generated and/or validated by the naming scheme.

 ### Interfaces